 C++20

-Thanks to Coroutines asynchronous programming in C++ may become mainstream.
+Thanks to Coroutines, asynchronous programming in C++ may become mainstream.
 Coroutines are the base for cooperative tasks, event loops, infinite data streams, or pipelines.

 Concepts will change the way we think and program templates.
-They are semantic categories for the valid template arguments.
+They are semantic categories for valid template arguments.
 They enable you to express your intention directly in the type of system.
 If something goes wrong, you will get a short error message.

 But this by far not all.
 Here are a few additional highlights: